 Working clients on HWD and receiving Long-Term Services and Supports (LTSS)

-- HWD provides categorically needy (CN) scope of care and may receive either CFC or MPC
+- HWD provides categorically needy (CN) scope of care .
+Those eligible may receive either CFC or MPC

-- The decision for HCB Waiver, CFC or MPC is done by the HCS social worker/case manager or the DDA case-manager.
+- The functional approval for HCB Waiver, CFC or MPC is made by the HCS or DDA social worker or case manager.

-When is HWD (S08) better than using HCB Waiver rules (L22)
+What makes HWD (S08) better than using HCB Waiver rules (L22)?

 - No asset test for HWD.